Details

 History of Coffee in Kenya

 Coffee was first cultivated in Kenya in 1893 by the Fathers of the Holy Spirit, and the growing Kenya coffee industry developed around these early mission farms.
 Today, Kenya is well known for its coffee industry, which employs an estimated six-million Kenyans directly or indirectly.
-The majority of Kenyan coffee beans are grown by small land holders.
+The majority of coffee beans in this country are grown by small land holders.
 Kenya's mountainous terrain and acidic soil provide optimal growing conditions, though production has decreased significantly over the past twenty years.

 Kenyan AA Coffee